‘Timeless’ Season 1: ‘Supernatural’ Reunions Coming To The Show

 Timeless is getting Supernatural with two reunions coming to the show.
-Both of these will come up from February 2017, as the show continues its delve into history and stopping the butterfly effect of changes.
+Both of these will come up in February as the show continues its delve into history and stopping the butterfly effect of changes.

-For Supernatural fans who don’t know, Timeless is one of two new shows created by former Supernatural show runners.
-In fact, this one is created by the SPN original creator, Eric Kripke.
-It focuses on three people, Lucy Prescott, Wyatt Logan, and Rufus Carlin, who need to travel in time to stop a terrorist from changing the world.
+For Supernatural fans who don’t know, Timeless is one of two new shows created by former Supernatural showrunners.
+In fact, this one is created by SPN’s original creator, Eric Kripke.
+It focuses on three people — Lucy Prescott, Wyatt Logan, and Rufus Carlin — who need to travel in time to stop a terrorist from changing the world.
 The terrorist believes that he is making changes for the better, but the three heroes don’t quite believe that.

 ‘Timeless’ plans a ‘Supernatural’ reunion https://t.co/2GeDyVIzyc pic.twitter.com/Bi7M5d954u